dsrodolfo/State.Api/README.md

 Brazilian States

 ## Endpoints
-The API has 3 endpoints:
+The API has 4 endpoints:

++ State/xml/getAll: Return a XML File.
-+ State/getAll: Return the name of all brazilian states.
++ State/getAll: Return a list of brazilian states.
-+ State/getAll/{name}: Return the name of all brazilian states starting with a specific name.
++ State/getAll/{name}: Return a list of all brazilian states starting with a specific name.
 + State/flags/download: Return a zip file containing the flags of all brazilian states.

 ## Tecnologies Used